Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

 \subsubsection{Analysis of hyperparameters}

 We investigated the influence of the hyperparameters, i.e., $\lambda_1$, $\lambda_2$, and $\lambda_3$, on DBLP.
 Figure \ref{fig: PA_regs} illustrates four metrics results in a 4D figure manner where the color indicates the fourth direction, i.e., the corresponding experimental results.
 From Figure \ref{fig: PA_regs}, we have the following observations. \begin{itemize} \item The parameters setting of $\lambda_1$ and $\lambda_2$ is critical to the proposed model.
 Specifically, the highest clustering result occurs when $\lambda_1$ and $\lambda_2$ tend to the same value.
-This phenomenon reflects the importance of balancing the regularization term in constraining the distribution alignment. \item Our model is robust to the hyperparameter $\lambda_3$, i.e., our method can obtain the optimal performance in a wide and common parameter range of $\lambda_3$. \end{itemize} More experimental results can be found in the supplementary material.
+This phenomenon reflects the importance of balancing the regularization term in constraining the distribution alignment. \item Our model is robust to the hyperparameter $\lambda_3$, i.e., our method can obtain the optimal performance in a wide and common parameter range of $\lambda_3$. \end{itemize}